 Abstract: I estimate the impact of ethnic violence on economic growth using data on Hindu-Muslim riots in India.
-For identification, I use shift-share instruments to isolate exogenous national shocks to violence from endogenous local shocks.
+For causal identification, I use shift-share instruments to isolate exogenous national shocks to violence from endogenous local shocks.
 On average, a riot reduces state GDP growth rate by 0.14 percentage points.
-This creates a vicious cycle when one also considers the impact in opposite direction - lower growth leading to more violence.
+To investigate mechanism, I estimate the dynamics of impact using the synthetic control method and compare it to theoretical predictions from a shock to social capital versus physical capital.
+This shows that the negative impact of violence is likely driven by a negative shock to social capital from higher animosity and discrimination among communities exposed to violence.
+This impact of violence on growth creates a vicious cycle when one also considers the effect in the opposite direction - lower growth leading to more violence.
 The multiplier due to this vicious cycle magnifies the impact of external growth shocks by 40 percent in equilibrium.
-There is suggestive evidence that impact of violence on growth is driven by reduction in social capital from higher animosity and discrimination among communities exposed to violence.
+This highlights the importance of having strong institutions to manage conflict for the long-term prosperity of societies.